hwalker928/DiscordX/README.md

 All options can be found in /plugins/DiscordX/config.yml.
 Make sure to also add the channel ID and any other options that may be needed for the plugin to operate correctly.

+**I keep getting a "Could not pass event" error!**

+Make sure you have filled out ALL the options in the config.yml, especially the channelID one!

 # Contributors

 - [hwalker928](https://harrydev.me/github)